iotc-secretariat/iotc-tcac-simulations/README.md

 ### Catch-Based Weight

-The **catch-based weight** (%) represents the portion of the TAC allocated to each CP and to Taiwan,China, in proportion to its contribution to the total catch of the species over a selected historical reference period.
+The **catch-based weight** (%) represents the portion of the TAC allocated to each CP and to Taiwan,China, in proportion to its contribution to the total catch of the species by all IOTC Contracting Parties over a selected historical reference period.

 To calculate this allocation component, historical catch data are averaged over a user-selected reference period using one of two alternative approaches: